gbbns/gbbns.github.io/_posts/2016-02-19-motivation.md

 I don't know when, exactly, or what, triggered this.
 Looking back it was probably a number of things which all came together to hit me hard.

-The 'eureka' moment came when I attended [DDD North](http://www.dddnorth.co.uk/) one of the sessions [Burnout Is Real And It's Coming To Get You](http://www.dddnorth.co.uk/Sessions/Details/125) struck a chord and really resonated with some of the issues i'd been facing.
+The 'eureka' moment came when I attended [DDD North](http://www.dddnorth.co.uk/) one of the sessions [Burnout Is Real And It's Coming To Get You](http://www.dddnorth.co.uk/Sessions/Details/125) struck a chord and really resonated with some of the issues I'd been facing.

 I remember being sat next to a few developers on the day, and to say they were highly cynical of this was an understatement.
 It's easy to judge when you're not in that situation, the lack of empathy shown from these seasoned developers was shocking.